 Wealth Secrets Of The Affluent

 Rich people spend money in a different way to poor people.
 Poor people will spend money on ‘stuff’.
-They live paycheck to paycheck, never really knowing how to break out of the working cycle.
-Their money is nealry all gone by the time they get paid again.
-Wealthy people invest their money in aquireing assets, instead of buying ”stuff’.
+They live pay cheque to pay cheque, never really knowing how to break out of the working cycle.
+Their money is nearly all gone by the time they get paid again.
+Wealthy people invest their money in acquiring assets, instead of buying ”stuff’.
 An asset is something which pays you money.
 You may think your car is an asset, but it is actually a liability.
 It costs you money every month and it depreciates in value over time.
 Wealthy people concentrate on building a portfolio of assets which regularly pay them an income.

 Paying Yourself First

 One of the most important wealth secrets of the affluent is the ‘pay yourself first’ principle.
 People who struggle with money don’t do this.
 They are the last person to get paid after all of their income has been accounted for.
 They pay their rent or mortgage, their bills, their car payments and buy food and clothes.
 After all that money is spent they look at what is left and usually will go out and spend that on themselves.
 Wealthy people pay themselves first.
 That is they pay into a separate savings account a percentage of their income before making any other payments.
 This has a twofold benefit.

 - They learn to live beneath their means.

 - The money they pay into an account every month builds up and they start to accrue interest on that money.

 The government realised this was a good idea and implemented the structure of tax payments which employees receive today.
 That is, the government takes out their cut of money before you even get paid.
 They take employee tax at source – unless you are self employed of course.
 They did this because they realised that most people are incapable of putting aside money each month in order to pay a big bill at the end of each year.
 Chasing people for large amounts of money once a year was much more difficult than simply taking a percentage straight from their income each month.